API Gateway

 The AWS API Gatewayopen in new window is Amazon's serverless platform for API development and delivery.
 It has many features found in Apigeeopen in new window, and can be used to similar purpose.

 Wherever possible, it is recommended to use the simplified HTTP API service instead of the classic v1 REST API service.
-The v1 service is still required for websocket support, but that is an uncommon use-case for Admin Systems.

 Usage